GOVERNMENT CODE

 SUBCHAPTER C. STRATEGIC PLAN

 Sec.
 482.201.
-STRATEGIC PLAN. (a) The commission shall develop and annually update a strategic plan for the promotion of space, aeronautics, and aviation economic development in this state.
+STRATEGIC PLAN. (a) The commission shall develop and biennially update a strategic plan for the promotion of space and aeronautics economic development in this state.

 (b) The strategic plan must include a list of potential projects that further the purpose of the commission, and, for each project: